LeBron James Shows Up to 2018 NBA Summer League Wearing Lakers Shorts

 Nice shorts, @KingJames (via @NBASummerLeague) https://t.co/RMwJrjxv06

-The Lakers played the Detroit Pistons to open Sunday's action in Las Vegas.
+The Lakers played the Detroit Pistons to open the day's action in Las Vegas.

-Los Angeles formally announced James' signing Monday but have yet to hold an official press conference in which James is unveiled with a Lakers jersey in hand aside from the picture accompanying the news of his signing.
+Los Angeles formally announced James' signing Monday alongside a picture of him in a Lakers uniform but has yet to hold an official press conference in which James is unveiled with a Lakers jersey in hand.

 Los Angeles Lakers @Lakers